mick1203/notification/README.md

+# Notification
+### Custom web component

 ![Image of all the available notification types](images/notifications.png)

 # What is this?
 This is a web component designed by me, Michael.
 I want to build my own library of web components that I can use for my various projects.
 I do not use a library for web components, just the standards that define those.
-Because of this those components do not work on all browser.
+Because of this those components do not work on all browsers.
 Actually, they only work in Chrome so far, and maybe Opera.

 # Where can I use it?
-As stated before, this component, and others from my components, do only work in Chrome and Opera.
-Other browsers do not support `HTML-Import` which is the way to import the component.
+As stated before, this component, and others from my components, only work in Chrome and Opera.
+Other browsers do not support `HTML-Import` which is the way to import the component at the moment.
 I might add support for other browsers once I find a solution that I think is sustainable.
 Currently even the guys developing the browsers are not sure what's the right way to-go.

 # How do I use it?